 Babylights are tiny, ultra-fine highlights that help subtly brighten your hair color.
 You can get babylights in any color, but dirty blonde babylights are one of our favorite ways to softly illuminate a darker brunette base.
 We suggest heading to the salon for babylights as their precise foil application is best left to the professionals.

-7. Golden dirty blonde
+7. Subtle golden dirty blonde

 Dark golden blonde is the perfect in-between for those who want to go a touch warmer—but not necessarily lighter—than the classic ashy dirty blonde.
 It’s also just as easy to DIY.
-To recreate the dimensional, lived-in color, pick up a box of the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Golden Blonde.
+To recreate the dimensional, lived-in color, pick up a box of the L’Oréal Paris Superior Preference Fade-Defying Shine Permanent Hair Color in Medium Blonde.

 8. Dirty blonde with lowlights